 Leelanee Sterrett, Acting Associate Principal Horn of the New York Philharmonic, joins the NJWS for this season opening concert.
 The program will include Richard Strauss’ Horn Concerto No. 1 and a musical salute to the men and women of our Armed Forces past and present.

 New York Philharmonic Principal Tuba Player Alan Baer joins the NJWS for a night of great music to celebrate the holiday season.
 Don’t miss the chance to be surrounded by local tuba and euphonium players serenading you in the holiday favorites performed annually at the TubaChristmas concert at Rockefeller Center.

 Kim Laskowski, Associate Principal Bassoon of the New York Philharmonic, headlines the third concert of the NJWS season.
 Music by local composers Joseph Turrin and Wayne Ocquin will be featured on this program.

 The Salvation Army New York Staff Band will share the stage with the NJWS for this concert.
 The New York Staff Band represents the finest in brass band performance and is a sonic experience you will not want to miss.

 Side By Side Concert

-The 2017 – 2018 season comes to a rousing close with over 50 of the finest High School wind, brass and percussion students from northern New Jersey joining the NJWS in concert.
-This program will also feature the winner of the 2017 – 2018 Youth Soloist Competition now in its 13th year.
+The season comes to a close with over 50 of the finest local high school wind, brass, and percussion students joining the New Jersey Wind Symphony in concert.
+This program will also feature the winner of the 2019 – 2020 Youth Soloist Competition now in its 15th year.

 Funding has been made possible in part by the New Jersey State Council on the Arts/Department of State, through grant funds administered by the Bergen County Department of Parks, Division of Cultural and Historic Affairs.